 In U.S. meteorology, the phase change of water vapor in the air directly into ice or the chance of ice directly into water vapor.
 Chemists, and sometimes meteorologists, refer to the vapor to solid phase change as “deposition.”

 Total dissolved solids is an expression for the combined content of all inorganic and organic substances contained in a liquid which are present in a molecular, ionized or micro-granular (colloidal sol) suspended form.

-Transpiration: Transpiration is the evaporation of water from aerial parts of plants, especially leaves but also stems, flowers and fruits.
+Transpiration is the evaporation of water from aerial parts of plants, especially leaves but also stems, flowers and fruits.